Frequently Asked Questions and Forms

 Review the progression requirements thoroughly to understand what you need to do.

-During your second semester on campus as a College of Engineering student, you will need to take action in TIED and declare your intent to progress in or apply to a program.
-Students must declare their intent in TIED by May 1st for fall admission and December 1st for spring admission.
+During your second semester on campus as a College of Engineering student, you will need to take action in TIED and declare your intent to progress in or apply to a program before the end of the semester.
+See the Progression Requirements page for specific application dates and deadlines.

 Student status (i.e. probation, dropped, withdrawal)